 For those babies who crave physical contact, carrying them in a sling and accepting they need to be with you much of the time can help to meet their need for closeness.
 In a short time in the future they will not want to be held close or even hold your hand, enjoy it while you can!
 For some babies the opposite—over stimulation—can create unhappy behaviour.

 Other ideas to explore to explain fussy behaviour could include minor dehydration (let your baby breastfeed frequently to quench his thirst), baby being too hot, too cold, being smoked over, wearing an overly tight nappy, having sore skin from an allergy, having sore gums from teething or thrush or being poorly e.g. having an ear infection 1.
 Some babies will be fussy if they have had a reaction to a recent vaccination.
 Parents can access patient information leaflets listing side effects for vaccines in the UK from the NHS Childhood Vaccines Timeline.

 Some of the ideas above might still be useful to problem solve the reasons for a fussy older baby, or you may enjoy reading The Fussy Baby Book by Dr William Sears which covers birth to five years.
 If the fussing is happening particularly at night you may find Baby Waking Up At Night or Sweet Sleep: Nighttime and Naptime Strategies for the Breastfeeding Family helpful.

 There are lots of reasons why a breastfed baby might sometimes seem unhappy or fussy such as being hungry, having allergies, sensory processing issues or lactose overload and more.
-The best way to rule out any breastfeeding related reasons is to contact a breastfeeding specialist to help you.
+Checking with your doctor will rule out a medical cause for your baby’s fussing and the best way to rule out any breastfeeding related reason is to contact a breastfeeding specialist to help you.